Liukpro/Corporate-Finance-Calc/README.md

 A Streamlit-based calculator for corporate finance, built to support common cash flow and valuation calculations without relying on spreadsheets.

+# Future update:
+- implementation of data reading to import values from excel

 ## Features

 ### Cash Flow